acevod/binance-smc-scanner/README.md

 > in the window qualifies, the most recent one is used as the headline
 > result.

-This is a best-effort port of your two indicators' behavior — worth double-checking the first scan's results against your TradingView chart directly.
+This is a best-effort port of two indicators' behavior — worth double-checking the first scan's results against TradingView chart directly.